-A logline is a sentence or two (30 words or less) that describes what your story is about and what makes it unique from other accounts.
+A logline is a one sentence or a two (30 words or less) description of what your story is about and what makes it unique from other stories.

 The logline is an essential creative tool.
 Agents, scriptwriters, and publishers often use these sentences to feel whether your idea has potential.